 Subject to applicable law, the Plan will recognize certain individuals as Personal Representatives without you having to provide proof of authority as described above.
 For example, the Plan will automatically consider a spouse to be the Personal Representative of an individual covered by the Plan unless HIPAA or other applicable law provides otherwise.
 In addition, the Plan will consider a parent or guardian as the Personal Representative of an unemancipated minor unless applicable law requires otherwise.
-A spouse or a parent may act on an individual's behalf, including requesting access to their PHI.
+Therefore, a spouse or a parent generally may act on an individual's behalf, including requesting access to their PHI, unless applicable law requires otherwise in specific cases.